If you have HOCD and are feeling aroused, this is not evidence that your thoughts are true, it is just the nature of HOCD.

 Forget HOCD for a moment, and let’s talk about sexual desire generally.
 Like most other things that happen to you, sex occurs in the brain first!

-What I mean by that, is that it is largely an unconscious process, it is just something that happens to you, without much knowledge on your part and in order to help you out, I need to pull this all apart for you, so bear with me!
+What I mean by that, is that it is largely an unconscious process, it is just something that happens to you, without much knowledge on your part.

 First, something has to spark your interest – remember we are talking about sex generally here.
-This can be visual – where you see something, or in your mind, when you think about something, or an image pops into your head.
-Hearing could also be involved, if you heard someone having sex.
+This can be visual – where you see something, or in your mind, when you think about something or an image pops into your head.
+Your hearing could also be involved, if you heard someone having sex.

 Then your brain has to do something else with this new information coming in.
 Your amygdala comes into play.
 The amygdala does different things, which you don’t need to know about at the moment.
 For now, just think that it has a role in deciding whether this new information coming into your brain deserves a physical response or not.